This post was originally published as guest blog on the SAP cloud blog

 But……..I don’t care about cloud computing.

 To me as the end user it doesn’t matter how or where these magical services are coming from.
 The information could be coming from a data center or Mark Zuckerburg’s garage for all I care.
-It doesn’t matter to me.
+It requires additional sase software to keep your data safe from prying eyes.
 As an end user of all this good stuff and in the words of the late great Steve Jobs, all I care about is that: